 - 1. Complete the Before Takeoff Checklist, with the Flaps set to 10 degrees. - 2.
 Center the aircraft on the runway centerline with the nose wheel straight ahead.
 Use all available runway for maximum performance. - 3.
 Firmly press and hold brake pedals to keep airplane in position while power is added. - 4.
 Advance the throttle to full power. - 5.
 Check engine instruments as power increases. - 6.
 When engine RPM reaches maximum, release brakes. - 7.
 When airspeed indicator begins moving, call out "Airspeed Alive". - 8.
-Accelerate aircraft to 45-50 KIAS. - Increase back pressure on the control yoke to pitch up until the glare shield meets the horizon (approximately 10 degrees nose-up).
-Pitch for an initial climb speed of 55 KIAS (recommended by POH as replacement for Vx with Flaps at 10 degrees). - 10.
+Accelerate aircraft to 45-50 KIAS. - 9.
+Increase back pressure on the control yoke to pitch up until the glare shield meets the horizon (approximately 10 degrees nose-up).
+Pitch for an initial climb speed of 59 KIAS [Vx]. - 10.
 When [simulated] obstacles are clear and aircraft is >200' AGL, accelerate to 73 KIAS [Vy], retract flaps, and climb on centerline.
 Trim as necessary.